^

 A broad-spectrum antibiotic from the macrolide group.
 Creates high concentrations in the lesion, has bactericidal properties.

 • Indications for use: infectious diseases caused by microorganisms sensitive to the drug.
-Urinary tract infections, gonorrheal and non-gonorrheal urethritis, infections of the lower and upper respiratory tract, ENT organs, Lyme disease.
+Infections of the genitourinary organs, gonorrheal and non-gonococcal urethritis, infections of the lower and upper respiratory tract, ENT organs, Lyme disease.

-• Method of application: before prescribing the drug, an analysis is carried out for the sensitivity of microflora.
-In acute infections of the urogenital tract, take 1 g once a day.
+• Method of application: before prescribing the drug, a sensitivity test of the microflora is carried out.
+For acute infections of the urogenital tract, take 1 g once a day.
 The duration of treatment is determined by the attending physician.

-• Side effects: transient increase in liver enzymes, nausea, vomiting, flatulence.
+• Side effects: transient increase in liver enzyme activity, nausea, vomiting, flatulence.

 • Contraindications: hypersensitivity to macrolide antibiotics, severe renal and hepatic dysfunction, pregnancy and lactation.